#1 Home Improvement Retailer

 This area is primarily in Zone 6, with Zone 5 starting in Central Illinois, slightly north of Peoria and Bloomington-Normal.
 The outdoor growing season doesn't begin here until mid-March or even April, although you can plant some veggie seeds halfway through February.
 Tomatoes, peppers, cucumbers, squash, and other classic garden crops will thrive in this region, and most of them can get an early start indoors before spring really moves in.

-Also, check out cruciferous veggies and certain herbs if you’re ready to get planting.
-This includes cabbage, kale, and broccoli.
+Also, check out certain herbs and cruciferous veggies if you're ready to get planting.
+This includes kale, cabbage, and broccoli.
 Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.
 The main concern is waiting until the frost has passed for the season, so planting seeds outdoors as direct sow is later here compared to farther south.

 Start Seeds Indoors

-Save money when you grow your garden from seeds by starting them indoors.
+Grow your garden from seeds by starting them indoors in your own seedling garden.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or plant pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Bolingbrook Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Bolingbrook Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with potting soil and seed starter mix.

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a plant tag or toothpick.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.